kangabru/kangabru.github.io/_posts/2018-01-02-cool-tools.md

 ![Image of Bildebeest logo](/images/cool_tools_bildebeest.jpg){:.image-small}<br>
 Like a Wildebeest, this tool was all about speed and power.
 We also liked naming tools after animals.

 Bildebeest (builder beast) was a desktop app used to build apps quickly when testing code locally.
-It was written in `Python` and integrated with Jira and Bitbucket
+It was written in `Python` and integrated with Jira and Bitbucket.

 Often you needed to download and build code from multiple repos.
-It took many dozens of clicks to find a branch, download it, and build it - _and that was just for one app!_ With Bildebeest you simply entered in a Jira number, then Bildebeest would fetch all of necessary code and build the apps asynchronously.
-This reduced a 5+ minute workflow to under 20s.
+It took many dozens of clicks to find a branch, download it, and build it - _and that was just for one app!_ With Bildebeest you simply clicked a button in Jira or Bitbucket, then Bildebeest would fetch all of necessary code and build the apps asynchronously.
+This reduced a 5+ minute workflow down to under 20s - activated by a _single_ click.

 <blockquote>
 BILDEBEEST IS AWESOME!!<br>